 What is limoncello, you may ask?
 Limoncello is an Italian sweet liqueur made from the rind of lemons.
 There are several different recipes, see below, depending on what alcohol you use to extract the lemon skin oil from the rind.

 What lemons to use.
 Myer and Eureka lemons are readily available in Australia, the sweeter the lemon, we believe will give you the best limoncello.
 Choose thick-skinned lemons that have a bright yellow colour – we’ve learnt that homegrown knobbly looking ones make the best limoncello.

 Ideally, use homegrown lemons.
 Go for a walk around your suburb to find a lemon tree or three, you may make new friends too with your new organic limoncello recipes with Harris Organic alcohol.

-You can use two strengths of alcohol for organic limoncello.
-For the best results use the high proof alcohol, like 95% organic Everclear or organic vodka at 40% alcohol.
+You can use two strengths of pure alcohol for limoncello.
+For the best results use high proof alcohol, like 95% organic Everclear or organic vodka at 40% alcohol.

 What is the best vodka for making limoncello?

 Vodka is generally pure alcohol with water added.
 Therefore normal shop-bought vodka may not be the best vodka for making limoncello as it is normally 37% or 75 proof.
 Some recipes call for 100 proof alcohol and others call for the highest proof possible, which is 190 proof or 95%.

 The action of the alcohol is to leach out the oil in the skins of the lemons.
 Therefore, the higher the percentage of alcohol the more extraction you can obtain.
 Use the highest proof you can find.

 Do you drink limoncello straight?